 For three consecutive years, Maria won the brass title in the Saskatchewan Provincial Finals, and has received praise throughout North America for her work on trumpet.
 She has played with the Regina, and Thunder Bay symphonies, and other regional ensembles.
 Most recently she wrote a piece for trumpet, piano and strings, titled “Fractals No. 1,” which she conducted from the piano at the Chautauqua Institute this summer with trumpeter, Aaron DuBois.
 In addition to composing, Maria is becoming increasingly recognized for her choral and orchestral arrangements.

 On invitation, Maria’s conducting career began in the form of a third Masters degree, at CCM under the intense mentorship of Mo.
 Mark Gibson.
 In her first two years as a conductor, Maria received overwhelming acknowledgement.
 Amidst learning the craft, she was invited to audition with the Edmonton, Vancouver, Thunder Bay and Winnipeg Symphonies.
 She also received an invitation to attend the Hochschule in Munich, and to conduct at Des Moines Opera, Saskatoon Opera, the Regina Symphony, Saskatoon Symphony, and South Saskatchewan Youth Orchestra.
-This summer she was the recipient of the 2019 David Effron Conducting Fellowship at the Chautauqua Institute, where she worked alongside conductors Timothy Muffitt, JoAnn Falletta, and Rossen Milanov.
-In March 2020, Maria will compete in La Maestra International Competition for Women Conductors, in Paris.
+Last summer she was the recipient of the 2019 David Effron Conducting Fellowship at the Chautauqua Institute, where she worked alongside conductors Timothy Muffitt, JoAnn Falletta, and Rossen Milanov.
+In September 2020, Maria will compete in La Maestra International Competition for Women Conductors, in Paris.
 The jury selected 12 candidates from a pool of 220 applicants, representing 51 countries.
 She has also been invited to compete in the "1st Ferit Tüzün International Conducting Competition," in Adana, Turkey, and "The 250th Beethoven Anniversary Edition VI Atlantic Coast International Conducting Masterclass & Competition," in Portugal.